jeffreysorgen/golf-club-sensors/activity.md

 8. Installed **GitHub Desktop**, and added [_ArduinoBLE-to-Android_](https://github.com/jeffreysorgen/ArduinoBLE-to-Android) repository
 9. Defined Golf Swing Flow, [_here_](#flow-for-golf-swing-sensors)
 10. [Part One:](#part-one-the-magnetometer) Set up Magnetometer
-11. __Created _test_IMU_custom.ino_ sketch__
-- Add this to repository?
-Where is the local file if it's in GitHub locally?
-Where is it now?

 #
 ### Flow for [Golf Swing](golf-swing-idea.md) sensors:
 - **BLE** is enabled when the device is powered, waits for pairing forever.